by John Salt - Last updated November 2023

 Regardless, I would happily use either; and compared to unleaded solder, both 60/40 and 63/37 are superior to work with.

 If you have the chance, I encourage you to eventually try both 60/40 and 63/37 to see if you find either better suited to your soldering applications and personal technique.
 That said, get the same exact brand when making these comparisons (example Kester 44 in both 60/40 and 63/37).

 It's impossible to know if one ratio is clearly better when comparing different brands.
 It might be the brand's rosin/flux or rosin/flux percentage you find working with better than the actual percentage of tin and lead for example.

 So what is all this "flux" stuff?
 It's super important while soldering.
 You can't solder without it.
 Its primary job is to clean oxidation off the surfaces of what you are soldering so the solder can easily form that metallurgical bond.
 It also then prevents the surfaces and liquid solder from oxidizing as you are applying it (hot metals readily oxidize after all).

 Oxidized solder basically gets this "sticky skin" on it that prevents it from flowing well - this happens quite fast too!
-You will notice the color of the solder puddle turning a flat grey instead of staying shiny silver if you don't have enough flux or it boils off before you are finished soldering.
+You will notice the color of the solder puddle turning a flat grey instead of staying a shiny, mercury looking silver if you don't have enough flux or it boils off before you are finished soldering.

-This sticky skin can also stick to your soldering tip and as you pull it away, you might get a sharp oxidation skin whisker that can cause shorts.
+This sticky skin often also sticks to your soldering tip and as you pull it away, you might get a sharp oxidation skin whisker that can cause shorts.

 Another tell tale sign of solder oxidation is the solder turns dull grey after it cools and solidifies.
 A good solder job with no oxidation should still be fairly silvery and shiny after it cools.